francescogerardomarra/its/learning/docker/docker-compose/common-command/list-check-service/compose-ls/compose_ls.md

     docker compose up
     ```

-2. check all the Docker Compose projects running on your sisntem
+2. check all the Docker Compose projects running on your system

     ```commandline
     docker compose ls